Site icon Sancerres at Sunset

 Washington D.C.

 This historic IHG property occupies a 19th-century building that once housed the General Post Office.
 It features high ceilings, grand hallways, and a stunning lobby with complementary coffee in the morning and wine in the evening.
-The closest Metro station is Gallery Place.
 It is a five- to ten-minute walk to the National Museum of Natural History.
 It is also catty-cornered from the Capital One Arena.

 Hilton Washington D.C.